 Though inequality remains high and stable in Morocco, it is important to recognize from the outset that, reflecting sustained and moderate economic growth rates, Morocco has been able in recent years to make significant progress in economic and social development, while significantly reducing poverty.
 Supported by GDP growth of 4.2% a year over the period 2000-2014 (over 2% per capita), a combination of rising market incomes and increased social spending helped reduce the poverty rate in Morocco.
-The share of people living on less than to 2.15 USD/day PPP in the population fell from 15.3% in 2001 to 4.2% in 2014.
-Indicators of multidimensional poverty6, which account for the various deprivations of the poor such as lack of access to education, has also decreased significantly in Morocco, from 24.5% of the population in 2001 to 6% in 2014.
+The share of people living on less than to 2.15 USD/day PPP in the population fell from 15.3% in 2001 to 4.2% in 2014 (chart 13).